ima21981/comp122-f24_mine/reference/TAC_transformation/conditional2TAC.md

 ## The 'if then' Statement

-In the simpliest form, there is only one code block--and this form is refered to simply as an if-then statement.
+In the simplest form, there is only one code block--and this form is refered to simply as an if-then statement.
 "If" the given Boolean expression is TRUE, "then" the code block is executed.
 The following is an example in Java:

   ```java
   if (a <= b) {